 The femur is a long bone that has three parts: a diaphysis or shaft in the middle of the bone, and two epiphyses or extremities (proximal and distal) at each end.

 Proximal epiphysis of femur

-The proximal epiphysis (or the upper extremity) of the femur features:
+The proximal epiphysis is the upper end of the femur, and it features:

 - head of femur, with